waterjugs/SYN-Seed-Script/README.md

 If you computer is not waking from sleep after you are logged in and put it to sleep make sure the Windows settings below are set.

-You need to go to "Control Panel" then "Hardware and Sound" then "Power Options" then "Edit Power Plan".
+-You need to go to "Control Panel" then "Hardware and Sound" then "Power Options" then "Edit Power Plan".

-On the power plan page click "Change advanced power settings".
+-On the power plan page click "Change advanced power settings".

-Make sure that the setting under "Sleep", "Allow wake timers" is set to "Enable" on all plans from the drop down shown as "Balanced [Active]" in the screenshot.
+-Make sure that the setting under "Sleep", "Allow wake timers" is set to "Enable" on all plans from the drop down shown as "Balanced [Active]" in the screenshot.

 ![Power Plan](https://github.com/waterjugs/SYN-Seed-Script/blob/screenshots/Power%20Plan%20Settings.png) <br>

-Next Open "Settings"
+-Next Open "Settings"

-Go to "Accounts" on the left window.
+-Go to "Accounts" on the left window.

-In the main right window go to "Sign-In options" with the key icon
+-In the main right window go to "Sign-In options" with the key icon

-Scroll to "Additional Settings" Make sure "If you've been away, when should Windows require you to sign in again?"
+-Scroll to "Additional Settings" Make sure "If you've been away, when should Windows require you to sign in again?"
 Is set to "Never" as shown below.<br>

 ![Account Settings](https://github.com/waterjugs/SYN-Seed-Script/blob/screenshots/Account%20Setting.png)